WA TRAVEL GUIDE · Field notes

 • Even Tasmania built a global reputation for wilderness treks and eco-tourism

-Yet, Western Australia has emerged as a formidable contender by offering something the crowded east coast cannot: true wide-open space and raw, untamed adventure.
-While visitors elsewhere might jostle with crowds at popular spots, in WA you can have an entire gorge or beach to yourself.
+WA has become a strong contender by offering something the crowded east coast cannot: true wide-open space and raw, untamed adventure.
+Where visitors elsewhere fight for space at popular spots, in WA you can have an entire gorge or beach to yourself.

-The numbers illustrate both the gap and the growth:
+The numbers show both the gap and the growth:

 • WA attracts fewer international tourists than NSW or Queensland

-• However, those who do come tend to stay longer and spend more on experiential travel by visiting remote areas and renting either a 4WD camper or a campervan
+• Those who do come tend to stay longer and spend more on experience-based travel, often by visiting remote areas and renting a 4WD camper or a campervan

-• Nature-based tourism is disproportionately significant to WA’s economy and identity
+• Nature-based tourism punches well above its weight in WA’s economy and identity

-In terms of infrastructure, WA has made rapid strides.
-Once seen as rugged and underdeveloped, the state has built a network of eco-retreats, improved roads to national parks, and developed guided tour offerings that match or exceed those “over east.”
+WA has made rapid strides on infrastructure.
+The state was once seen as rugged and underdeveloped.
+It has since built a network of eco-retreats, improved roads to national parks, and developed guided tours that match or beat those “over east.”

-Where WA still lags is in accessibility; distances between attractions are great, and public transport is limited.
-But many travelers see that remoteness as a positive—it keeps the experience authentic and exclusive.
+Where WA still lags is accessibility.
+Distances between attractions are big and public transport is limited.
+But many travellers see the remoteness as a positive.
+It keeps the experience authentic.

 Future Horizons: Opportunities and Challenges

-Standing at the threshold of a new decade, Western Australia’s adventure tourism sector faces exciting opportunities and formidable challenges.
+Standing at the threshold of a new decade, WA’s adventure tourism sector faces real opportunities and serious challenges.

 Towards “Walking on a Dream”

-Tourism WA’s ambitious WAVES 2033 strategy encapsulates the opportunity, envisioning Western Australia “to be recognised as a world-class destination that immerses people in its unique cultures, communities and environment.”
-It sets an annual visitor spend target of $25 billion by 2033.
+Tourism WA’s WAVES 2033 strategy captures the opportunity.
+It envisions WA “recognised as a world-class destination that immerses people in its unique cultures, communities and environment.”
+The target is an annual visitor spend of $25 billion by 2033.

-Global travel trends favor WA.
-Post-pandemic travelers seek nature, open spaces, and meaningful engagement—precisely what WA offers.
-The rise of remote work could see more visitors spending extended periods in WA’s regions.
+Global travel trends favour WA.
+Post-pandemic travellers want nature, open spaces, and meaningful engagement, which is exactly what WA offers.
+The rise of remote work could see more visitors spending extended time in the regions.

 There’s room to develop new adventure frontiers: